metcalfc/stevedore/README.md

 * Install Landrush (>= 0.18) `vagrant plugin install landrush`
 * Install Hosts (>= 2.3.0) `vagrant plugin install vagrant-hosts`

+Optionally:

+* Instant Vagrant snapshotting `vagrant plugin install vagrant-multiprovider-snap`

-## SSH setup
+## Optional Host Side SSH setup

-The environment assumes that all hosts are available with passwordless SSH by their short name.
+Typing `vagrant ssh hostname` in a specific directory is not nearly as clean looking as just `ssh hostname`.
+Vagrant provides `vagrant ssh-config` but you can't just append the output.
+It might change after a destroy.
+So there has to be a better way.
+To get passwordless SSH by vm short name.
 Unfortunately SSH config doesn't have an include directive.
-So I tend to hack it.
+But some shell magic will automate the problem away.

 Move your original `~/.ssh/config` to `~/.ssh/config.00_default`.
 Then set the following functions in your preferred shell: